-- Every element of the request is fully justified (including guideline requests) within the case for support; - It is made clear where a proposal spans the pairs of AGP Sub-Panels within a call and the percentage of research relevant to each Panel, e.g. 50% of a proposal may be appropriate for consideration by Astronomy Observation and the remaining 50% by Astronomy Theory: - Responses to the assessment criteria are clear or if not relevant, stated as such; - All the requirements are strictly adhered to.
+- Every element of the request is fully justified (including guideline requests) within the case for support. - It is made clear where a proposal spans the pairs of AGP Sub-Panels within a call and the percentage of research relevant to each Panel, e.g. 50% of a proposal may be appropriate for consideration by Astronomy Observation and the remaining 50% by Astronomy Theory. - Responses to the assessment criteria are clear or if not relevant, stated as such.
+(Please remind yourself of the assessment criteria prior to submission) - All the requirements are strictly adhered to.